Leventionz/wallbox-mqtt-bridge/README.md

 ## Release highlights (bridgechannels-2025.11.23)

-- **Redis-native OCPP feed** – the bridge now subscribes to `/wbx/domain_bus/event/CHARGER_STATUS_CHANGED`, so `sensor.wallbox_ocpp_status`, the mismatch logic, and the optional self-heal all mirror the exact status emitted by `ocppwallbox`.
+- **Redis-native OCPP feed** – the bridge subscribes to `/wbx/domain_bus/event/CHARGER_STATUS_CHANGED`, so `sensor.wallbox_ocpp_status`, the mismatch logic, and the optional self-heal all mirror the exact status emitted by `ocppwallbox`, even when Octopus throttles charging.
+There is no longer any dependency on journald or POSIX queues.
-- **Cleaner telemetry + new debug sensors** – every `SENSOR_*` resource metric (CPU usage, threads, memory, signal strength, etc.) is mapped into the Redis telemetry struct so log spam disappears and enabling `debug_sensors = true` exposes the extra data instantly.
+- **Cleaner telemetry + leaner HA entities** – every `SENSOR_*` resource metric (CPU usage, threads, memory, signal strength, etc.) is mapped into the Redis telemetry struct so log spam disappears, but only the useful ones are exposed in Home Assistant.
+Debug mode still has access to the raw values without bloating dashboards.
-- **Accurate version reporting** – builds embed the release tag (e.g. `bridgechannels-2025.11.23`) so both `sensor.wallbox_bridge_version` and the Home Assistant device `sw_version` tell you the exact binary + Wallbox firmware pair that is running.
+- **Accurate version reporting** – builds embed the release tag plus the Git commit (e.g. `bridgechannels-2025.11.23+31c1f88`), so both `sensor.wallbox_bridge_version` and the Home Assistant device `sw_version` tell you the exact binary + Wallbox firmware pair that is running.
+- **EVCC helper alignment** – the optional `evcc-wallbox.yaml` now references `control_pilot_state/state`, matching the SAE letter entity that the main dashboard uses, which makes EVCC’s status tracking clearer.
-- **Installer defaults to 60 s mismatch** – rerunning `install.sh` not only upgrades the binary but also keeps the safer 60 s mismatch default and can regenerate the EVCC helper snippet on demand.
+- **Installer defaults to 60 s mismatch** – rerunning `install.sh` not only upgrades the binary but also keeps the safer 60 s mismatch default, tolerates missing services, and can regenerate the EVCC helper snippet on demand.

 ## OCPP self-healing & sensors